 Specific role of yogurt in bone health

-The potential for yogurt to promote bone strength and physical function may be due to its unique mixture of macro- and micro-nutrients with bioactive compounds.
-It contains high concentrations of bone-promoting vitamins and minerals that have been associated with reduced frailty.
+The potential for yogurt in bone strength may be due to its unique matrix associating macro and micro-nutrients with bioactive compounds.
+The yogurt brings high concentrations of bone-promoting vitamins and minerals that have been associated with reduced frailty.
 It also contains proteins, bioactive peptides, and live bacteria that may contribute to maintaining healthy bones and muscles during aging.
-Indeed, yogurt contains prebiotics and live bacteria, which may benefit bone health by modifying the gut microbiota and increasing calcium absorption.
+Indeed yogurt contains live active lactic acid bacteria, which may benefit bone health by modifying the gut microbiota and increasing intestinal calcium absorption.